MickaelRigault/snage/README.md

 ### Change the underlying population properties

-The pdmodel install has all the `set_distprop_{which}` method where `which` are any of the SN properties.
+The pdmodel install has all the `set_distprop_{which}` methods where `which` is any of the SN property.
 Change that to change the modeling.

 ### fraction of prompt as a function of redshift.